Indigenous Disability Canada / British Columbia Aboriginal Network on Disability Society

-The British Columbia Aboriginal Network on Disability Society (BCANDS) is an Indigenous charitable organization in British Columbia, Canada, that provides cross disability-related support and services to Indigenous (First Nation, Métis, Inuit) peoples in Canada living with a disability, and advocates for the full inclusion of Indigenous peoples living with disabilities, both socially and economically.
+Indigenous Disability Canada / British Columbia Aboriginal Network on Disability Society (IDC/BCANDS) is a national Indigenous disability organization, with offices based in Victoria, British Columbia, Canada, and Ottawa, Ontario.
+IDC/BCANDS provides cross disability-related support and services to Indigenous (First Nation, Métis, Inuit) peoples in Canada with disabilities, and advocates for the full inclusion of all Indigenous peoples with disabilities, both socially and economically.

-BCANDS was established in 1991 to begin to address the needs of Indigenous peoples living with disabilities through services and support and through work to remove the barriers faced.
+IDC/BCANDS was established in 1991 to address the needs of Indigenous peoples with disabilities and works to remove the barriers they face.
 BCANDS holds Special Consultative Status with the United Nations Economic and Social Council (ECOSOC) and Approved Observer status with the European Association of Service Providers for Persons with Disabilities (EASPD).

-The BCANDS head office is located in Victoria, British Columbia, on the traditional territories of the Songhees People.
+The IDC/BCANDS head office is located in Victoria, British Columbia, on the traditional territories of the Lekwungen People.

 Areas of work / initiatives

-The British Columbia Aboriginal Network on Disability Society provides one-to-one disability related services, as well as awareness and outreach activities aimed at individuals and families, federal, provincial and territorial governments, Indigenous leadership and the public, both within Canada and at the international level.
+Indigenous Disability Canada / British Columbia Aboriginal Network on Disability Society provides one-to-one disability related services, as well as awareness and outreach activities aimed at individuals and families, federal, provincial and territorial governments, Indigenous leadership and the public, both within Canada and at the international level.